picodata/genin/README.md

 +-------------+-------------+-------------+-------------+
 ```

-Such inventory can be safely applied over a cluster installed with using the first inventory,
+The resulting new inventory can be safely applied to a cluster that was
-and all new instances will have a new configuration, and all the old ones will receive only
+initially deployed using the previous inventory.
+All new instances will
+have a new configuration, while the old ones will receive only those
-those parameters that can be changed without breaking the cluster.
+parameters that can be changed without breaking the cluster.

 ---

 ### Genin state

 When using `genin upgrade` we always get consistent changes in the cluster, but only within
 one single upgrade.
 This is because the configuration clusters passed in the `--old` and `--new`
 arguments are distributed in the same way as with `genin build`.
 That is, we first distribute the
 configuration passed to `--old` and then over it passed to `--new`.
 This means that if we want to
 `upgrade` again but already on top of the configuration passed to `--old` then this will be
 equivalent to calling `genin build`.
 ```shell
 genin upgrade --old cluster-old.genin.yml --new cluster-new.genin.yml